AmericanMedicalAssociation/joe-style-guide/README.md

 This project will maintain a number of branches:

 - `develop` - the (uncompiled) working branch
-- [WIP] `gh-pages` - the compiled, publicly accessible “production” artifact
+- `gh-pages` - the compiled, publicly accessible “testing” artifact
-- [WIP] `dev-assets` - the compiled, Drupal-consumed artifact for testing
-- `master` - the compiled production release that gets tagged.
+- `dev-assets` - the compiled production release that gets tagged.

 For more detail on how to deploy to these branches, see [Creating a Release](https://github.com/AmericanMedicalAssociation/joe-style-guide/blob/develop/docs/creating_a_release.md)